zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

       ```
     </details>

     The submit script runs the annotated bash script below on the execute server.
-This pipeline creates `data`, `work`, and `output` dirs in the loaded Docker environment.
-It transfers the input data from `staging` into `data`, clones a GitHub repo (Nextflow pipeline), and runs a Nextflow command.
-Nextflow uses `work` for intermediary processing and spits out any files we have marked for retention into `output`, which gets transferred back to `staging`. `data` and `work` are deleted before job completion.
+This pipeline creates `input`, `work`, and `output` dirs in the loaded Docker environment.
+It transfers the input data from `staging` into `input`, clones a GitHub repo (Nextflow pipeline), and runs a Nextflow command.
+Nextflow uses `work` for intermediary processing and spits out any files we have marked for retention into `output`, which gets transferred back to `staging`. `input` and `work` are deleted before job completion.

     <details>
       <summary>Core_RNAseq-nf.sh (Click to Expand)</summary>